AzD3v/Paradise-Guide/README.md

 # What I Learned

-* Some more front-end knowledge by trying to make this tourism app appealing
+* Some more front-end knowledge by trying to make this tourism app appealing;
-* Using JavaScript to enable some animations, like hiding and displaying content, as well as switching paradigms
+* Using JavaScript to enable some animations, like hiding and displaying content, as well as switching paradigms;
-* Get a more in-depth knowledge of PHP databases and OOP PHP
+* Get a more in-depth knowledge of PHP databases and OOP PHP.